YHuUBC/energy_efficiency_analysis/CODE_OF_CONDUCT.md

 #### ENFORCEMENT

 Any incident of harassment or unacceptable behavior can be reported to the team members.
+- Mehwish
+- Nate
+- Yaou Hu
 After reviewing the complaint , the project team will take any steps deemed necessary.
 The privacy of the complaint is to be maintained by the project team.

 #### ATTRIBUTION